 Look carefully around the entire area.
 Check for downed power lines; they can create major safety hazards.
-High winds and floods can move, shift, or damage gas lines and tanks.
+Floods can move, shift, or damage gas lines and tanks.
 Immediately call your local utility company or propane supplier if any of these hazards exist.